tobi1kenobiii/381assignment0/README.md

 The following instructions assume that:

 1) you have, following instructions here: https://github.com/rpmartin/Rinstall, either:
-  - installed and tested R, Rstudio, tidyverse, Rmarkdown, tinytex, git OR
+  - installed R, Rstudio, tidyverse, Rmarkdown, tinytex and git locally (on your computer) OR
   - signed up for an Rstudio cloud account and installed the tidyverse.

 2) I have uploaded the data and the .R and .Rmd files (you should see them listed above.
 If not, they will be uploaded shortly after the experiment is completed.)

 Steps: